turingschool/career-development-curriculum-site/module_four/negotiations.md

 * What parts of negotiating the offer raises questions for you?

 ## Deliverable
-* Make a list of questions from the lesson and add them to the following survey:[Negotiations Questions Survey](https://forms.gle/T2o4sWKMWtkHxNeL9).
+* Now that you’ve completed the lesson, add any questions that you have from the lesson with this [Exit Ticket](https://forms.gle/T2o4sWKMWtkHxNeL9).
 We will incorporate questions into the Live Negotiations session in Week 1.
 This action item should be completed by EOD Tuesday of Week 1.

 ### Resources
 * [Use this Worksheet to walk through the steps](https://docs.google.com/document/d/17s-KWuoPFECqIFbp64wlG3P9bUbrQRTXha7tLnXU788/edit?usp=sharing)